mtb-za/says-who/content/session_reports/ocw_sessions/orbital_cold_war_1.md

 The conclusion is that we need to take the reactor down for a shift to inspect those loops and see if there is something wrong with those.
 That might affect some of the science programmes, so we do a less invasive fix for now and then go to inform the science leads that we _might_ need to reduce power for a few hours.

-Jean-Jacques talks to Fritz, one of the Soviet scientists.
+- Jean-Jacques talks to Fritz, one of the Soviet scientists.
   He has no issue, but asks a bunch of questions about it, since he has done some theoretical work on these reactors.
   Jean-Jacques provides the answers: from past experience, Fritz will come back with something nuts that has an even chance of being completely unhinged and useless or being some brilliant left-field solution.
   We can live with that, so we will see what he comes up with.
-Sanchez goes to talk to Bryan Floyd, the US science lead.
+- Sanchez goes to talk to Bryan Floyd, the US science lead.
   The shutdown is going to throw his schedule out for the week, but he will work around it, so good enough.
-Both of us meet up to talk to the other Soviet science lead, who is also 2IC for Unity Base: Anastasia Volkova She keeps irregular hours, but is sleeping on her desk, with a Soviet computer doing some long-running process.
+- Both of us meet up to talk to the other Soviet science lead, who is also 2IC for Unity Base: Anastasia Volkova She keeps irregular hours, but is sleeping on her desk, with a Soviet computer doing some long-running process.
   We supply her a battery and go deal with the cooling loops.

-One of the anomalies seems to be due to insolation, so we extend the sunshields to include that.
+One of the anomalies seems to be due to excess insolation, so we extend the sunshields to include that.
-The other two loops have some sort of sediment in them, which is _weird_.
+The other two loops have some sort of sediment in them, which is _weird_: the system should be closed.
 We bag a sample for analysis and then lower the operating temperature slightly, reducing the power output by a small amount.
 This is not enough to be a problem, but we should probably get to the bottom of this.